gndaskalova/arctic-fox/index.md

 ##### - how to create a scatterplot in ggplot2
 ##### - some of the different plot methods in ggplot2

+We can also provide some useful links, include a contact form and a way to send feedback.

-Lastly, I might give some useful links.
-For more on ggplot2, read the official <a href="https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf" target="_blank">ggplot2 cheatsheet</a>.
+For more on `ggplot2`, read the official <a href="https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf" target="_blank">ggplot2 cheatsheet</a>.

-Everything below this is footer material.
+Everything below this is footer material - text and links that appears at the end of all of your tutorials.

 <hr>
 <hr>